pratama6624/PratamaSwiftStudyJourney/README.md

 This repository documents my structured journey to mastering **Swift** — Apple's official programming language for building apps on iOS, iPadOS, macOS, watchOS, and tvOS.

-While I already have some experience using Swift, my previous learning process was unstructured and scattered.
-Now, I’m taking a more disciplined approach by following the [official Swift documentation](https://swift.org/documentation/) step by step — solidifying the basics and bridging all the gaps.

 ---

 ### Tech stack